 This matters because replacement alone can accidentally reinforce the cycle.
 If every destroyed bed is followed by another soft bed, the dog gets repeated chances to practice the exact same behavior.

-The more you reduce the reward in the setup, the easier it becomes to break the habit instead of funding it.
+The more you reduce the reward in dog chewing and tearing bed, the easier it becomes to break the habit instead of funding it.

 FAQ: Dog Chewing and Tearing Bed